orkolorko/DiffCheckNumbers.jl/README.md

 [Slaven Peles and Stefan Klus, **Sparse Automatic Differentiation for Large-Scale Computations Using Abstract Elementary Algebra**](https://arxiv.org/abs/1505.00838)

 by using some of Julia metaprogramming functionalities to force the computation of the dependency at compile time.
-This is an idea of Maurizio Monge, that had implemented a code generator for AD in C++ for one of his works and spoke to me about an alternative approach with types that is easily expressed in Julia.
+The idea of using types is of Maurizio Monge, that had implemented a code generator for AD in C++ for one of his works and suggested this alternative approach.

 ## Usage
 The use is quite straightforward, suppose f is a function